jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

       overrides:
         tv_show_directory: "/ytdl_sub_tv_shows"

-All override variables reside underneath the `overrides <config_reference/plugins:overrides>` section.
+All override variables reside underneath the :ref:`overrides <config_reference/plugins:overrides>` section.

 It is important to remember that individual subscriptions can override specific override variables.
 When defining variables in a preset, it is best practice to define them with the intention that